mrirecon/bloch-moba/README.md

 ## Feedback
 Please feel free to send us feedback about this scripts!
 We would be happy to learn how to improve this and future script publications.

+## License
+This work is licensed under a **Creative Commons Attribution 4.0 International License**.
+You should have received a copy of the license along with this work.
+If not, see <https://creativecommons.org/licenses/by/4.0/>.